Configure the Sync Scope

 You can also specify what to do if the selected values do not match.

-If no matching value is found you can choose to:
+If no matching value is found you have the following options:

 Set a default value